-The only persons authorized to request an emergency alert are the Director of Environmental Health, Safety & Security; the Director of Facilities or the on-duty Security staff.
+The only persons authorized to request an emergency alert are the Vice President for Business Affairs, the Director of Facilities or the on-duty Security staff.
 As soon as reasonably possible, one of these persons must contact the Vice Presidents and President to notify them of the need for the notification.